Why You Will Love This Easy Sweet Dinner Roll Recipe

 - While rising, make the topping by melting the butter and then adding the water and sugar.
 Mix well.
 You will be brushing the mixture on three times while baking the buns.

-- After 10 minutes, rise brush mixture on buns and place in oven and bake for eight minutes.
-After eight minutes, rotate baking sheet and brush on more mixture.
-Bake for an additional 4-6 minutes or until golden brown.
+- After 10 minutes, rise brush mixture on on the buns and place in the oven and bake for eight minutes.
+At the eight minutes mark, rotate the baking sheet and brush on more mixture.
+Bake for an additional 4-6 minutes or until.

 - Sprinkle with sea salt (optional).